suhasHere/moq-drafts/moq-catalog/draft-nandakumar-moq-catalog.md

 ## Catalog Fields

 A catalog is a JSON [JSON] document, comprised of a series of mandatory and optional fields.
 At a minumum, a catalog MUST provide all mandatory fields.
 A producer MAY add additional fields to the ones described in this draft.
 Custom field names MUST NOT collide with field names described in this draft.
 To prevent custom field name collisions with future versions, custom field names SHOULD be prefixed using reverse domain name notation e.g "com.example-size".
 The order of field names within the JSON document is not important.
+Any track field declared at the root level is inherited by all tracks.
+Any track field declared within a track overwrites any inherited value.

 A parser MUST ignore fields it does not understand.